Today’s Sunday Science 2pm-3pm Session has been cancelled. | Book your visit

 The Garden Museum aims to enhance the knowledge and understanding of the science of plants by developing plant science sessions that link to the national curriculum.

-WE ARE NOW FULLY BOOKED FOR MARCH AND APRIL.
-THERE ARE ONLY A FEW SLOTS REMAINING FOR MAY.
-WE ARE ACCEPTING BOOKINGS FOR JUNE ONWARDS AND ENCOURAGE YOU TO BOOK EARLY TO AVOID DISAPPOINTMENT.
+WE ARE NOW FULLY BOOKED FOR THIS TERM.
+WE ARE ACCEPTING BOOKINGS FOR SEPTEMBER ONWARDS AND ENCOURAGE YOU TO BOOK EARLY TO AVOID DISAPPOINTMENT.

 Our Clore Learning Space is a dedicated classroom within the museum that can accommodate 30 pupils.